Finite temperature quantum noise correlations as a probe for topological helical edge modes

-At zero temperature in a multiterminal conductor and in the presence of inelastic scattering, transport via chiral and helical edge modes can be distinguished via the non-local charge shot noise ``HBT" correlations.
-For the transport via chiral edge modes, "HBT" correlations are always negative, while it is positive for transport via topological helical edge states\cite{Mani_2017}.
-The most significant advantage is that this quantity works as a probe for helicity because it turns negative for trivial helical edge modes due to spin-flip scattering in the presence of inelastic scattering\cite{Mani_2017}.
-In addition, calculating the non-local shot noise correlation could successfully show distinct outcomes for different quantum transport schemes, such as via ballistic and trivial helical edge modes.
-It implies that experiments involving non-local shot noise can be instrumental in distinguishing different modes of quantum transport.
-However, this work has certain limitations.
+At zero temperature in a multiterminal conductor and in the presence of inelastic scattering, transport via chiral and helical edge modes can be distinguished by the nonlocal charge shot noise ``HBT" correlations \cite{Mani_2017}.
+For the transport via chiral edge modes, ``HBT" correlations are always negative, while it is positive for transport via topological helical edge states \cite{Mani_2017}.
+The most significant advantage of this is that it works as a probe for helicity as it turns negative for trivial helical edge modes due to in the presence of inelastic scattering \cite{Mani_2017}.
+Experiments involving nonlocal shot noise correlations can be instrumental in distinguishing different modes of quantum transport.
+However, this work \cite{Mani_2017} has certain limitations.
 Firstly, this was at zero temperature, where only shot noise matters.
-Secondly, this does not distinguish between the trivial and topological helical edge modes for low spin-flip probabilities, which is a disadvantage for experiments in clean samples where spin-flip scattering is low.
+Secondly, this does not distinguish between trivial and topological helical edge modes for low spin-flip probabilities, which is a disadvantage for experiments in clean samples where spin-flip scattering is low.
 Thirdly, this setup does not provide any information regarding the distinction via shot noise autocorrelation.
-In this work, we remove these limitations by showing the differentiation between the chiral and topological helical edge modes and between the helical trivial and topological edge modes for any arbitrary value of spin-flip scattering by studying both cross and autocorrelation of the quantum noise at finite temperatures.
+In this work, we remove these limitations by showing the differentiation between the chiral and topological helical edge modes and between the helical, trivial, and topological edge modes for any arbitrary value of spin-flip scattering by studying both cross and autocorrelation of the quantum noise at finite temperatures.